 A brilliant all-rounder of a product, this contains mineral sunscreen plus Vitamin C, blue light and pollution protection.
 The light-reflecting subtly rose-toned finish is also very flattering on all skin tones.

 Decleor Sun Gel Cream SPF50+

-£55, Look Fantastic This not only boasts SPF30 and 5* UVA protection, but sits nicely under make-up with a soft, powdery finish.
+This sunscreen not only boasts SPF30 and 5* UVA protection, but also sits nicely under make-up with a soft, powdery finish.

 Garnier Ambre Solaire UV Water Refreshing Protecting Mist SPF30